imba/imba.io/content/css.md

 		pl: 1.2em # in multiple lines
 		c:purple4 # in multiple lines
 ```

-The above syntax cannot be used inline in an element, but you could nest the entire declaration within an element inside your render method.
+The above syntax cannot be used in inline styles, but you could nest the entire declaration within an element inside your render method, and it will be compiled as an inline style, and it will support dynamic values.
 ```imba
 tag App
 	def render